Skip to Content

 Plan your trip

 Travel insurance: Even though Cyprus is a very safe destination we still always recommend getting travel insurance since you never know when something like lost luggage, canceled flights, or illness can completely ruin your holiday.
-We've been using Heymondo Travel Insurance for years and always been happy with them.
+We've been using Heymondo Travel Insurance for years and are satisfied with them.
 Their cover is comprehensive and affordable, plus it's pretty straightforward to make a claim online.

 Getting around: We strongly recommend renting a car to explore Cyprus, as the public transport system is very limited and super slow/unreliable.
 You can organize to pick up a rental car from Larnaca or Paphos Airports, but do beware that you drive on the left-hand side of the road here (ie like in the UK)!
 For taxis, we recommend downloading the Bolt app.